BJ Watling

 Wicketkeeper Batter

-In 2010, after Brendon McCullum decided to keep wicket for New Zealand only in the ODIs, Watling emerged as the best long-term prospect for New Zealand in Tests, among contenders like Gareth Hopkins, Reece Young and Kruger van Wyk.
-Between 2009 and 2012, he played only eight Tests - the first six as a specialist batsman - before settling into the role of New Zealand's full-time wicketkeeper for the longer format in 2013.
+In 2010, after McCullum decided to keep wicket only in ODIs, Watling emerged as the best long-term prospect for New Zealand in Tests, beating contenders like Gareth Hopkins, Reece Young and Kruger van Wyk.
+Between 2009 and 2012, he played only eight Tests - the first six as a specialist batter - before settling into the role of New Zealand's full-time wicketkeeper for the longer format in 2013.

-Apart from being tidy behind the stumps, Watling's batting has also been impressive.
-Against India in February 2014, Watling and McCullum put together a record sixth-wicket partnership of 352 in Wellington.
+Against India in February 2014, Watling and McCullum put together 352 runs in Wellington.
 Watling's 124 in that Test was his first century against a top-eight nation.
-On the tour of West Indies, Watling's battling 66 and his 99-run partnership with Mark Craig delayed a West Indies win in Port-of-Spain.
+On the tour of the West Indies, his battling 66 and 99-run partnership with Mark Craig delayed a West Indies win in Port of Spain.
 His efforts prompted McCullum to state that Watling was becoming one of his favourite cricketers.

 Batting & Fielding